-He remained at Temple University for his residency training in orthopedic surgery and sports medicine, where he was elected as a C. McCollister Evarts Resident Leader as well as an Emerging Leader by The American Orthopaedic Association.
-He published numerous papers in prestigious orthopedic journals, presented his research locally and nationally winning multiple awards, and graduated with the department’s award for excellence in surgical skills prior to beginning his hand and upper extremity fellowship at the Rothman Orthopaedic Institute.
+He remained at Temple University for his residency training in orthopedic surgery and sports medicine, where he was elected as a C. McCollister Evarts Resident Leader as well as an Emerging Leader by the American Orthopaedic Association.
+He published numerous papers in prestigious orthopedic journals, presented his research locally and nationally, winning multiple awards, and graduated with the department’s award for excellence in surgical skills prior to beginning his hand and upper extremity fellowship at the Rothman Orthopaedic Institute.

 Dr. Jennings specializes in conditions of the hand, wrist, and elbow as well as general orthopedic trauma and injuries.
 His interests include nerve compression syndromes, nerve and tendon injuries, arthritis of the hand and wrist, arthroscopy of the wrist and small joints, and fractures of the upper extremity.
-Dr. Jennings lives in Moorestown with his wife and twin boys.